DANNYDEE93/Deployment1.1D/Documentation.md

 [[Download GitHub Repository to unzip files and re-zip them to upload onto AWS Elastic Beanstalk]]

-25. Create zip file folder your File Explorer **[Windows OS]** to compress your GitHub repository.
+25. Create zip file folder in your File Explorer **[Windows OS]** to compress your GitHub repository.
 This new compressed zip file should not exceed 500 MB and should not include parent folder from your original repository to ensure that all characters in file are configured correctly in Elastic Beanstalk.
 You will need to extract files from the folder and create a new compressed zip file like in **Step 7**
 26. Select files within the downloaded file of your repository and transfer them into a new compressed zip folder.
 This ensures that the files are zipped to Elastic Beanstalk's standards

 [[After checking the console output responses and passing the test phase in Jenkins, you can go on to creating **IAM Roles** and the **Python Url Shortener** through **AWS Elastic Beanstalk**]]

 **[27.Navigating throguh AWS Elastic Beanstalk]**

 [Create **IAM Roles**]